Kochava/iOS-StaticLibrary-KochavaUI/README.md

 ## License

-KochavaCore is available under the Kochava Terms of Service.
+KochavaUI is available under the Kochava Terms of Service.